 In order to assist drainage of these areas the turf requires to be regularly aerated, to a minimum depth of 25/30mm by spiking the turf with a garden fork or spade.
 For better results deeper spiking (100-150mm deep) with an appropriate proprietary tool should be carried out and we would recommend that you seek expert advice on the preparation and sowing of new grass seed or laying of new turf as clay soils particularly will require the addition of sharp sand, organic matter or compost to aid drainage.

-If your lawn does become waterlogged you should, wherever possible, avoid walking on it until it dries out.
-It is important to remember that a lawn and all garden areas are integral parts of the surface water drainage system and their health may impact upon this.
+In the event that your lawn does become waterlogged you should, wherever possible, avoid walking on it until it dries out.